 Sleigh Bed: A bed frame designed to resemble a sleigh, with an outward curving headboard and footboard.
 (Think Santa’s Sleigh)

 Split Mattress: A mattress with different firmness levels on the left and right halves of the mattress.
-These are typically used by couples that can’t agree on the level of firmness for their mattress.
+Couples that can’t agree on the level of firmness for their mattress typically use these.

 Springs [see also Coils]: The steel springs used in mattresses.